-For fires where there were fire related fatalities, around three quarters (73 per cent) of these fires (based on the average over the ten years to 2018) were of accidental motive.
-Only 21 per cent were of deliberate motive.
+For fires where there were fire related fatalities, around three quarters (75 per cent) of these fires (based on the average over the ten years to 2020) were of accidental motive.
+Only 18 per cent were of deliberate motive.
 The numbers vary each year.
-In 2011, for example, fires with a fire related fatality of deliberate motive peaked at a third (33 per cent) of all fatal fires, 2018 then has the second highest proportion at 26 per cent.
+In 2011 and 2019, for example, fires with a fire related fatality of deliberate motive peaked at a third (33 per cent) of all fatal fires.

-Chart 5: Fires with a fire related fatality which were of deliberate motive, since 2005 (discontinuous)
+Chart 5: Fires with a fire related fatality which were of deliberate motive, since 2005